shrestha3103/real-time-video-watch-time-tracker/README.md

 ---

 <p align="center">
-  Built with ❤️ using React + Vite + Tailwind CSS
+  Built with ❤️ using React + Vite + Tailwind CSS by Shrestha Kundu
 </p>